feurle/pirsensor/README.md

 # pirsensor
-PIR sensor scripts for motion detection
+PIR sensor scripts for motion detection on the Raspberry PI